Philippa29/eKhaya-backend/README.md

 1. User Authentication and Authorization:

 Users should be able to create accounts and log in securely.
-Different user roles (e.g., property managers, tenants, maintenance staff) should have appropriate access permissions.
+Different user roles (e.g., property managers, tenants) should have appropriate access permissions.

 2. Property Listing: